YashChowdhary34/YashChowdhary34/README.md

 - 👋 Hi, I’m Yash
 - 👀 I’m interested in Java, React, Node, SQL, DSA
 - 🌱 I’m currently learning Node and SQL
-- 💞️ I’m looking to collaborate on React
+- 💞️ I’m looking to collaborate on Full-Stack projects
 - 📫 How to reach me: yashchowdhary34@gmail.com
-- ⚡ Working on an Airbnb Clone
+- ⚡ Working on an SkillStack a personalised job portal tailored for developers.